 Data quality

 Data in the NIHSI v 3.0 are sourced from many administrative data collections, each created for different operational purposes.
 As such, collection and cleaning processes differ, and the overall quality of the NIHSI v 3.0 is subject to the quality of the underlying source datasets.
-For more information on data quality, see the NIHSI v 3.0 .
+For more information on data quality, see the NIHSI v 3.0 Data Quality Statement (DQS).